Roland Barthes: The Author and the scriptor

 Author and scriptor are terms Barthes uses to describe different ways of thinking about the creators of texts.
-"The author" is our traditional concept of the lone genius creating a work of literature or other piece of writing by the powers of his/her original imagination.
+"The author" is the traditional concept of the lone genius creating a work of literature or other piece of writing by the powers of his/her original imagination.
 For Barthes, such a figure is no longer viable.
 The insights offered by an array of modern thought, including the insights of Surrealism, have rendered the term obsolete.
-In place of the author, the modern world presents us with a figure Barthes calls the "scriptor," whose only power is to combine pre-existing texts in new ways.
-Barthes believes that all writing draws on previous texts, norms, and conventions, and that these are the things to which we must turn to understand a text.
+In place of the author, the modern world offers a figure Barthes calls the "scriptor," whose only power is to combine pre-existing texts in new ways.
+Barthes believes that all writing draws on previous texts, norms, and conventions, and that these are the things to which the reader must turn to understand a text.
 As a way of asserting the relative unimportance of the writer's biography compared to these textual and generic conventions, Barthes says that the scriptor has no past, but is born with the text.
 He also argues that, in the absence of the idea of an "author-God" to control the meaning of a work, interpretive horizons are opened up considerably for the active reader.
 As Barthes puts it, "the death of the author is the birth of the reader."